About Miso - English

-The Miami Symphony Orchestra (MISO), now in its historic 32nd season, is Miami’s hometown professional symphony and a valuable contributor to Miami’s cultural fabric.
-With 80 professional musicians selected from around the world, MISO represents the exceptional talent and diversity that mirrors South Florida’s international and multicultural richness.
+The Miami Symphony Orchestra (MISO), now in its historic 35th season, is Miami’s Official Symphony Orchestra of the City of Miami and a valuable contributor to Miami’s cultural fabric.
+With 90 professional musicians selected from around the world, MISO represents the exceptional talent and diversity that mirrors South Florida’s international and multicultural richness.
 With national and world premieres becoming more common, MISO is a source of growing local pride and support.

-Being its new headquarters located in The Miami Design District one of the most emblematic areas of the city, The Miami Symphony Orchestra has undoubtedly made history as it positions itself as a solid organization committed to the city of Miami and that will serve as a floor to develop future talents in the area of music and arts while delighting the citizens of a vibrant city that is constantly changing and evolving in the cultural scene.
+Its new headquarters is located in The Miami Design District, one of the most emblematic areas of the city.
+The Miami Symphony Orchestra has undoubtedly made history as it positions itself as a solid organization committed to the city of Miami and that will serve as a floor to develop future talents in the area of music and arts; while delighting the citizens of a vibrant city that is constantly changing and evolving in the cultural scene.

 Founded in 1989 by the late Manuel Ochoa, since 2006 the baton has been in the hands of Eduardo Marturet, a Venezuelan composer and conductor acclaimed across three continents.
-During his 14 year tenure Maestro Marturet has taken MISO into the world-class professional symphony of Miami.
-He states that “ultimately MISO belongs to the community, and our job is to raise the artistic level each and every year.
+During his 16-year tenure, Maestro Marturet has taken MISO into the world-class professional symphony of Miami.
+He states that “Ultimately, MISO belongs to the community, and our job is to raise the artistic level each and every year.
 Because of our loyal fans and supporters, our future looks bright as the glow of the great city of Miami.”

 MISO’s energy and talent are significantly supported by the National Endowment for the Arts, the State of Florida Division of Cultural Affairs, the Miami-Dade County Department of Cultural Affairs, and the Miami Beach Cultural Arts Council.